-These designed values in R_n network are very sensitive to the layout and coupling factor of the NTC to the inductor.
-As only one NTC is required in this application, this NTC should be placed as close to the Channel 1 inductor as possible and

-PCB traces sensing the inductor voltage should be going directly to the inductor pads.
+These designed values in $R{\rm n}$ network are very sensitive to the layout and coupling factor of the NTC to the inductor.
+As only one NTC is required in this application, this NTC should be placed as close to the Channel 1 inductor as possible and PCB traces sensing the inductor voltage should route directly to the inductor pads.

-Once the board has been laid out, some adjustments may be required to adjust the full load droop voltage.
-This is fairly easy and can be accomplished by allowing the system to achieve thermal equilibrium at full load, and then adjusting R{dro2} to obtain the appropriate load line slope.
+Due to layout parasitics, small adjustments may be necessary to accurately achieve the full load droop voltage.
+This can be easily accomplished by allowing the system to achieve thermal equilibrium at full load, and then adjusting R{drp2} to obtain the appropriate load line slope.

 To see whether the NTC has compensated the temperature change of the DCR, the user can apply full load current and wait for the thermal steady state and see how much the output voltage will deviate from the initial voltage reading.
 A good compensation can limit the drift to 2mV.
-If the output voltage is decreasing with temperature increase, that ratio between the NTC thermistor value and the rest of the resistor divider network has to be increased.
-The user should follow the evaluation board value and layout of NTC as much as possible to minimize engineering time.
+If the output voltage is decreasing with temperature increase, the ratio between the NTC thermistor value and the rest of the resistor divider network has to be increased.
+The user is strongly encouraged to use the evaluation board values and layout to minimize engineering time.

-The 2.1mV/A load line should be adjusted by R{drp2} based on maximum current, (not based on small current steps like 10A), as the droop gain might vary between each 10A step.
-Basically, if the max current is 40A, the required droop voltage is 84mV.
-The user should have 40A load current on and look for 84mV droop.
-If the drop voltage is less than 84mV, for example 80mV, the new value will be calculated by: using Equation 26.
+The 2.1mV/A load line should be adjusted by R{drp2} based on maximum current.
+The droop gain might vary slightly between small steps (e.g. 10A).
+For example, if the max current is 40A and the load line $2.1 m\Omega$, the user load the converter to 40A and look for 84mV of droop.
+If the droop voltage is less than 84mV (e.g. 80mV) the new value will be calculated by Equation 30:

-$$Rdrp2_new = \frac{84mV}{80mV}(Rdrp1 + Rdrp2) - Rdrp1$$ (EQ.
-26)
+$$R{drp2_new} = \frac{84mV}{80mV} (R{drp1} + R{drp2}) - R{drp1}$$ (EQ.
+30)

 For the best accuracy, the effective resistance on the DFB and VSUM pins should be identical so that the bias current of the droop amplifier does not cause an offset voltage.
-In the previous example, the resistance on the DFB pin is R{drp1} in parallel with R{drp2} , that is, 1k in parallel with 5.82k or 853Ω .
-The resistance on the VSUM pin is R_n in parallel with RS{EQV} or 5.87k in parallel with 1.825k or 1392Ω .
+In the previous example, the resistance on the DFB pin is R{drp1} in parallel with R{drp2} , that is, $1 k\Omega$ in parallel with $5.82 k\Omega$ or 853Ω .
+The resistance on the VSUM pin is R_n in parallel with RS{EQV} or $5.87 k\Omega$ in parallel with $1.825 k\Omega$, which equals 1392Ω .
 The mismatch in the effective resistances is 1404 - 53 = 551Ω .
-Do not let the mismatch get larger than 600Ω .
+The mismatch cannot be larger than 600Ω .
 To reduce the mismatch, multiply both R{drp1} and R{drp2} by the appropriate factor.
-The appropriate factor in the example is 1404/853 = 1.65.
-In summary, the predicted load line with the designed droop network parameters based on the Intersil design tool is shown in Figure 41
+The appropriate factor in this example is 1404/853 = 1.65.
+In summary, the predicted load line with the designed droop network parameters based on the Intersil design tool is shown in Figure 41.